pandas-dev/pandas/doc/source/extending.rst

   3. Extending by :ref:`registering an accessor <extending.register-accessors>`

+  4. Extending by :ref:`extension type <extending.extension-types>`

 This section describes how to subclass ``pandas`` data structures to meet more specific needs.
-There are 2 points which need attention:
+There are two points that need attention:

 1. Override constructor properties.
 2. Define original properties